dapayne12/SE-Prospect-gps/README.md

 ```

 Both timestamps are UTC.
 The init line keeps track of when last the script was
 loaded into the LCD block.
-The second timestamp should update aproximately
+The second timestamp should update approximately
 every 30 seconds.

 # Using

 With the script running.
 Mine an asteroid.
 The script keeps track of what type
 of ore, and how much ore is mined in each location.
-Aproximately every 30
+Approximately every 30
 seconds the LCD will be updated with the latest GPS coordinates to mark the ore
 locations: